 These $2 notes, or bills, were known as “Continentals.”
 They were the United States of America’s first official form of paper money.
 In fact, they are OLDER than our country because they were approved by the Continental Congress a few days BEFORE we declared our independence from Britain AND also more than one month before members of Congress signed the actual Declaration of Independence!

-Click below to learn more about a legal history of money in the United States with Grant!
+Click below to learn more about the history of money for kids in the United States with Grant!

 Understanding banknotes and loose change

 We are still using paper money, also known as banknotes, and coins to this day.